E2LA Summer Camp

 Program Dates

-July 2026 (Exact dates TBD)
+July 2-6 2026

 Who is eligible to apply?

-E2LA is open to high school students who will be rising sophomores through rising seniors at the time of the program.
+E2LA is open to high school students who will be rising juniors through rising seniors at the time of the program.
 Applicants must live in Central Florida, but students from other parts of Florida may be considered if they can arrange their own transportation to and from the program.
 Please note: E2LA does not cover the cost of transportation to or from the program.

 Application Timeline